Melbourne Cup

-The Melbourne Cup is a Thoroughbred horse race held in Melbourne, Australia.
-It is a 3200-metre race for three-year-olds and older, conducted by the Victoria Racing Club on the Flemington Racecourse in Melbourne, Victoria as part of the Melbourne Spring Racing Carnival.
-It is the richest "two-mile" handicap in the world and one of the richest turf races.
+The Melbourne Cup is an annual Group 1 Thoroughbred horse race held in Melbourne, Australia, at the Flemington Racecourse.
+It is a 3200-metre race for three-year-olds and older, conducted by the Victoria Racing Club that forms part of the Melbourne Spring Racing Carnival.
+It is the richest two-mile handicap in the world and one of the richest turf races.
 The event starts at 3:00 pm on the first Tuesday of November and is known locally as "the race that stops the nation".

-The Melbourne Cup has a long tradition, with the first race held in 1861.
+The Melbourne Cup has cemented itself as a part of Melbourne and Australian culture, having been run every year since 1861.
+The day of the race has been a public holiday for much of Victoria since 1876.
 It was originally run over 2 mi but was shortened to 3200 m in 1972 when Australia adopted the metric system.
 This reduced the distance by 18.688 m, and Rain Lover's 1968 race record of 3:19.1 was accordingly adjusted to 3:17.9.
 The present record holder is the 1990 winner Kingston Rule with a time of 3:16.3.

 Qualifying and race conditions

 The race is a quality handicap for horses three years old and older, run over a distance of 3200 metres, on the first Tuesday in November at Flemington Racecourse.
 The minimum handicap weight is 50kg.
 There is no maximum weight, but the top allocated weight must not be less than 57kg.
 The weight allocated to each horse is declared by the VRC Handicapper in early September.

 The Melbourne Cup race is a handicap contest in which the weight of the jockey and riding gear is adjusted with ballast to a nominated figure.
 Older horses carry more weight than younger ones and weights are adjusted further according to the horse's previous results.
+The field is selected based on a range of factors, including each horse's age, weight, and previous racing performance.

 Weights were theoretically calculated to give each horse an equal winning chance in the past, but in recent years the rules were adjusted to a "quality handicap" formula where superior horses are given less severe weight penalties than under pure handicap rules.